jobrouter/typo3-data/Documentation/developer.rst

 #.
 Create a new extension or use an existing one.
 Consult the TYPO3 manual how
    to do this.

 #.
-Add or append the table definition to the file :file:`ext_tables.php`:
+Add or append the table definition to the file :file:`ext_tables.sql`:

    .. code-block:: sql
+      :caption: EXT:my_extension/ext_tables.sql

       CREATE TABLE tx_acmejobs_domain_model_jobs (
          jrid int(11) unsigned DEFAULT '0' NOT NULL,